Duality and integrability on contact Fano manifolds: Cointegrable subvarieties

 \begin{lemma} Let $A_1$ and $A_2$ be two irreducible $\Delta$-integral subvarieties.
 Assume $\dim A_1 =\dim A_2 = \codim_X \Delta$.
 Then either $A_1=A_2$ or $A_1 \cap A_2 \subset \Delta \setminus \Delta_0$. \end{lemma} \noprf

 \begin{thm} Consider a general point $x \in X$.
-Then: \begin{enumerate} \item $D_x$ (as reduced, but possibly not irreducible subvariety of $X$) is $F$-cointe\-grable. \item For general $y$ in any of the irreducible components of $C_x$ all lines through $y$ are $D_x$-integral. \item For general $z$ in any of the irreducible components of $D_x$ the intersection $C_x \cap C_z$ is a unique point and the chain of two lines connecting $x$ to $z$ is unique. \end{enumerate} \end{thm}
+Then: \begin{enumerate} \item $D_x$ (as reduced, but possibly not irreducible subvariety of $X$) is $F$-cointe\-grable. \item For general $y$ in any of the irreducible components of $C_x$ all lines through $y$ are either $D_x$-integral or contained in the singular locus of~$D_x$. \item For general $z$ in any of the irreducible components of $D_x$ the intersection $C_x \cap C_z$ is a unique point and the chain of two lines connecting $x$ to $z$ is unique. \end{enumerate} \end{thm}

-\begin{prf} Part \ref{item-Dx-cointegrable} is immediate, since $D_x$ is a divisor, by Theorem \ref{thm-Dx-is-a-divisor}.
+\begin{prf} Part \ref{item-Dx-cointegrable} is immediate, since $D_x$ is a divisor, by Theorem~\ref{thm-Dx-is-a-divisor}.